winitzki/scall/tutorial/programming_dhall.md

 We could say that the `Monoid` typeclass inherits `append` from `Semigroup` and adds the `empty` method.
 The `Monad` typeclass could inherit `fmap` from the `Functor` typeclass and `pure` from the `Pointed` typeclass.

-To express this kind of inheritance in Dhall, we can use Dhall's record-typing features.
+To express this kind of inheritance in Dhall, we can use Dhall's features for manipulating records.
 Dhall has the operator `//\\` that combines all fields from two record types into one larger record type.
 The corresponding operator `/\` combines fields from two record values.
 For example: